 Your child’s subconscious mind is very susceptible to guided meditation and relaxation right before going to bed and right after waking up in the morning.
 This guided deep breathing meditation calms, relaxes, and eases busy minds.

-For you as a caregiver, breath meditation can be a gateway to a broader practice of mindfulness.
 “Many people take up mindfulness practices thinking they’d like to relax more, but where it leads is a very different approach to life and its inevitable challenges,” says Dr. Ronald D. Siegel, assistant clinical professor of psychology at Harvard Medical School.

 Deep Breathing Meditation for Kids